ianvanharten/all-time-reading-list/README.md

 - The Great Depression -- Pierre Berton
 - Poisoner In Chief: Sidney Gottlieb and the CIA Search for Mind Control -- Stephen Kinzer
 - True Reconciliation -- Jody Wilson-Raybould
+- Fights of Our Lives -- John Duffy